PomeloFoundation/Pomelo.EntityFrameworkCore.MySql/README.md

 ### 1. Recommended Server CharSet

 We recommend to set `utf8mb4` as your MySQL database default charset.
+This is the default in MySQL 8.
 The following statement will check your current DB charset:

 ```sql
 show variables like 'character_set_database';